 The student is responsible for scheduling their examination and should reach out to their Supervisory Committee to coordinate schedules.
-The student must work with the GAO for coordinating exam logistics (e.g. room reservations), whereby the exam must be scheduled at least 1 month in advance.
+Students must complete the BME Qualifying Examination Form at least 3 weeks in advance of the desired exam date.
+To reserve a room in the Biomedical Science building (BMS) or the New Engineering Building (NEB) conference room 325, students must submit a request to Requests@bme.ufl.edu.
 Further, Doctoral Qualifying Exams are public events, so the date and time of the examination may be published.
 The GAO will distribute exam evaluation paperwork directly to the Supervisory Committee electronically via DocuSign.